babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 `--moniker`: A human-readable name for your finality provider

 Optional parameters:
+- `--eots-pk`: The EOTS public key of the finality provider which was generated in `eotsd keys add`
 - `--website`: Your finality provider's website
 - `--security-contact`: Contact email for security issues
 - `--details`: